 When we arrived at her room, Mrs. G looked scared by all the serious faces.
 She smiled half-heartedly and unevenly when instructed to, and failed to keep her arms raised with her eyes closed.
 The wrinkles on one side of her face were absent.
 The number of people in the room increased exponentially.
 The stroke team converged, pointed, murmured, and peppered the nurses and doctors with questions.
 “When…?
 When exactly!?
 How sure are you?”
 I took out my shiny new clipboard, flipped over a sheet of paper and started scribbling furiously, hoping that enough details could somehow halt the momentum of her illness.
 I blended in with the wall, standing still as the white-coated herd rolled her out of the room.

 Mrs. G was transferred to a nearby tertiary-care hospital better equipped to evaluate and treat her stroke.
 From that point on we had no information and no way to access her medical record.
-There was no way to know if she was alive, severely disabled or had experienced only a TIA that could resolve by the morning.
+There was no way to know if she was alive, severely disabled, or had experienced only a TIA that could resolve by the morning.
 The next day I asked my resident if he had heard anything about our patient.
 “No,” he told me, “but call the hospital and see if you can find out what happened.
 Tell them you are a resident.”

 For the first time, I neglected a direct order from the tall, bearded one who would be writing my clinical evaluation.
 I pondered excuses ready to deploy should he ask me for an update.
 “They can’t provide protected health information over the phone,” or “The intern figured out I was a med student and promised to smother me in my sleep if I ever wasted her time again.”

-The first week steamrolled my spirits sufficiently to make me question the veracity of the TV doctor shows that led me to medicine.
+The first week steamrolled my spirits sufficiently to make me question the veracity of the television doctor shows that led me to medicine.
 We had to restrain our Parkinson’s patient so he would stop pulling out his nasogastric tube.
 The man with schizophrenia yelled at me in the hallway calling me “retarded” when the doctors refused to give him opioids.
 I wanted to tell him that we don’t use the “R-word” anymore, but it seemed beside the point.
 When I left the hospital at the end of my first week on the wards, I still hadn’t called.
 I felt ashamed at my solipsism; that Mrs. G’s condition was a tragedy for me.
 I didn’t want to face the possibility that my first patient, the first person in the hospital to remember my name, might never be the same.

 On my walk home, the bearded one sent the text message I had been dreading for the past three days, “Any news on Mrs. G?”
 I froze, tried to type, and then turned around.
 For the first time, I imitated the walk, unburdened by comparison with the real doctors sharing a corridor.
-30 minutes later I was at our nearby referral hospital asking for directions to Mrs. G’s room.
+Thirty minutes later, I was at our nearby referral hospital asking for directions to Mrs. G’s room.
 “Prayer and believing,” I told myself as I squinted at the confusing, color-coded signs.